I've decided to have another go at Suzy Jimmy Falls on

 went a short way up Sugar Gap Road before encountering ‘no trespassing’ signs

-at a gate across the road, and gave up on visiting Suzy
+at a gate, and gave up on visiting Suzy

 Jimmy.
 Today I want to try another possible route to Suzy Jimmy Falls that doesn’t involve any private property or Richland Creek crossings.
 I park